 Ambulatory Surgical Center: A facility that provides surgical services on an outpatient basis for patients who do not need to occupy an inpatient, acute care hospital bed.
-In order to be considered an ambulatory surgical facility under the plan, the facility must meet the conditions for participation in Medicare.
+To be considered an ambulatory surgical facility under the plan, the facility must meet the conditions for participation in Medicare.